robrobbins/I/README.md

 ####Jquery Plugin Caveat

-You should wrap the anonymous function that jQuery plugins execute in like so:
+Open the sorce file of the plugin and wrap the anonymous function that the plugin executes like so:

 	I.amDefined('jquery', function() {
-		//plugin source here
+		//plugin source here...
 	});

 This way your jQuery plugins won't try to locate jQuery itself before it is done parsing.
-Considering the size difference of jQuery itself verses most plugins this is a very likely scenario.
+Considering the size difference of jQuery verses most plugins this is a very likely scenario.

 The next version of i.js (ETA this weekend) adds prefetch/caching of scripts a la' Stoyan's [preload](http://www.phpied.com/preload-then-execute/).
-Which works well for this and doesn't require wrapping the source code.
+Which works well for this in some cases and doesn't require wrapping the source code (though I prefer the wrapping technique for plugins).

 This is definitely the Alpha release of Depwriter as it is in a very raw state, but you can use it now if you follow a couple of simple set-up steps (see the source).